Local Government High Risk - Special Districts

 After determining the initial lists of potentially high-risk districts within each category, we reviewed each districts' comprehensive annual financial reports, budgets, grand jury reports, municipal services reviews, media coverage, as well as other publicly available information to identify additional risk factors.
 Based on our initial analysis and due to resource limitations, we identified three districts that exhibited certain potential risk factors: Novato Fire Protection District, Peninsula Health Care District, and Western Hills Water District.

-To better understand the factors that caused us concern, we visited each of the three districts and conducted an initial assessment to determine the district's awareness and responses to those issues, and identify any other ongoing issues that could affect our determination of whether the district is high risk.
+To better understand the factors that caused us concern, we conducted an initial assessment to determine the district's awareness and responses to those issues, and identified any other ongoing issues that could affect our determination of whether the district is high risk.

 The table below lists the special districts where we have conducted initial assessments and the current status of our determination.

 No Monitoring Needed